Consuming Semantic SQL endpoints

 Screenshot of DBeaver connection page

 DBeaver also allows you to easily set up an TLS connection by specifying the mode and, if necessary, the path to the CA certificate.
+Please ignore this step for Windows Desktop.

 Screenshot of DBeaver SSL configuration page